Default Font Size Icon

 2. Responsibilities of CSA’s

 1. When a crime is reported to a CSA, first ask the person if they would like to report it to the local law enforcement (Wenatchee Police Department (509) 663.9911), and then campus public safety office (509) 682.6659).
-You may also file an online report via the Incident Report form.
-If the CSA has firsthand knowledge/confirmation that the reporting party filed a report with the campus public safety office, they too should to complete and submit a report via the Incident Report form, since they are a third party witness.
+You may also file an online report via the Incident Report Form.
+If the CSA has firsthand knowledge/confirmation that the reporting party filed a report with the campus public safety office, they too should to complete and submit a report via the Incident Report Form, since they are a third party witness.
 However, if the reporting party says they will file a report with the local law enforcement or campus public safety office and leaves (thus, no CSA firsthand knowledge/confirmation that a report was filed), then the CSA must still report the incident to the campus public safety office.

 2. Timely reporting by the CSA to the crime is extremely important.
 If a serious crime that may cause an ongoing threat to the college community is reported to anyone who is defined as a CSA, that individual should not delay reporting the incident to the local law enforcement and to the college public safety office.
 The college has a responsibility to notify the campus community about any crimes which pose a serious or ongoing threat to the community, and as such, CSAs are obligated by law to report crimes immediately to the local law enforcement and to the college public safety office.
 If there is any question about whether a serious or ongoing threat exists, immediately contact local law enforcement and the college public safety office.